 In most cases, your smartphone’s built-in camera can scan barcodes with Profit Bandit quickly and easily.
 But a bluetooth scanner can allow you to scan faster and more accurately.
 No more focusing your camera on a barcode, just swipe the red beam from your bluetooth scanner.

 Bluetooth scanners are particularly useful for when you’re scanning at a library sale or any other situation when you’re competing for merchandise.
-Simply set an alert in Profit Bandit to vibrate your phone when you scan an item with a specific sales rank or profit.
+Simply set an alert in Profit Bandit to vibrate your phone when you scan an item with a specific The sales rank of products on Amazon ind… More or profit.
 Then use your bluetooth scanner and scan until you feel your phone vibrate.
 You’ll be able to scan without constantly looking at your phone’s screen and will be able to scan faster than your competition.

 Here are our 3 options for bluetooth scanners to use with Profit Bandit: